sethtroisi/prime-gap/README.md

 Status output is significantly nicer in Method2.
 Stats are computed at regular intervals giving better insight into `--sieve-range`.

-In practice Method2 is better, the only downside would be more memory use for small values of `--sieve-range`.
-Method1 is mostly used to validate results.
+In practice Method2 is better.
+Method1 is only used to validate results.

 ```bash
 $ make gap_search